 Students come to Paladin from a wide range of communities.
-Due to the large area we serve, Paladin Career and Technical High School uses a variety of transportation venues, including public transport and small passenger vans.
+Due to the large area we serve, Paladin Career and Technical High School uses a variety of transportation venues, including public transport and small Paladin-owned passenger vans (subject to location, availability, and special needs).
 Additionally upon meeting certain criteria, students who provide their own transportation can be provided with reimbursement based on the miles traveled to and from school.

 If you have questions about the transportation services we offer, please contact firstname.lastname@example.org